WinterAxis/ESV-MD-Bible/The_Bible_esv/16_Nehemiah/Neh_13.md

 Thus I cleansed them from everything foreign, and I established the duties of the priests and Levites, each in his work;

 ###### 31
 and I provided for the wood offering at appointed times, and for the firstfruits.
-Remember me, O my God, for good. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Remember me, O my God, for good.

 ***